williamqr/eMart/README.md

-# eMart
+# eMart APP
-A full-stack Online shopping web using Spring Boot 2 for backend and Angular 7 for frontend.
+**A full-stack Online shopping web using Spring Boot 2 for backend and Angular 7 for frontend.**

 This is a Single Page Appliaction with client-side rendering.
 It includes backend and frontend two seperate projects on different branches.
 The frontend client makes API calls to the backend server when it is running.